pow-auth/pow/lib/extensions/invitation/README.md

   scope "/" do
     pipe_through [:browser, :authenticated, :admin_role]

-    resource "/invitations", PowInvitation.Phoenix.InvitationController, only: [:new, :create, :show] end
+    resources "/invitations", PowInvitation.Phoenix.InvitationController, only: [:new, :create, :show] end

   # ... you would want `pow_extension_routes/0` with the default routes to be after this